๐ŸŽจ

 REACT COMPONENT

-Badges are added to a title to indicate the specificity of the following content/described feature.
+Badges are added under a title to indicate the specificity of the following content/described feature.

-• Pricing badges, to indicate the features and actions restricted to the Enterprise plan, as opposed to the free Community plan.
+• Pricing badges, to indicate the features and actions restricted to the paid plans, as opposed to the free plan.

-• Release badges, to notify users if a feature is in alpha or beta.
+• Release badges, to notify users if a feature is in alpha, beta or under a feature flag.

 image